diantyapitaloka/Support-Vector-Machine-Classifier/README.md

 - SVM is often called a "Large Margin Classifier" because it doesn't just find any line to separate classes; it looks like for the widest possible "road."
 By maximizing the distance between the support vectors of each class, the model ensures it can generalize better to new animals it hasn't seen before.
 - When data can be separated by a simple straight line, as in your chicken and snake example, it is known as Linear SVM.
 However, this also for more complex data that overlaps, SVM can be used to a "kernel trick" to track map the data into higher dimensions where a clear boundary can be found.
 - Because the decision boundary is to determined strictly by the support vectors, the model is generally not affected by other data points like far away from the margin.
 This is will makes us to the SVM highly efficient and robust, as adding more chickens deep within the "chicken zone" won't change how the boundary is drawn.
+- Handling Noise & Overlap (Soft Margin Parameter $C$): Real-world animal measurements aren't always cleanly separated; a small python might weigh the same as a large chicken.
+SVM handles this overlap using a Soft Margin, controlled by a hyperparameter ($C$).
+This allows a few misclassified points inside the margin to avoid creating an overly complex or rigid boundary.

 ![image](https://github.com/diantyapitaloka/Support-Vector-Machine-Classifier/assets/147487436/efc67d17-ee6f-4a60-add8-b80e5b6566fe)